 Note that for safety handles to be helpful in getting up and off a toilet seat, the senior must have the strength to push up from the safety handle or frame to get off the toilet.
 Most all the rails discussed previously do not extend beyond the outer rim of the toilet, thus the ability to pull oneself forward is not available.
 To test as to whether rails aside of the toilet bowl area plausible solution, have the senior’s raise up from a sitting position using a captains’ chair.

-In bathrooms where the toilet is closely adjacent to the bathtub, a floor to ceiling grab bar (pole) may not only aid in toilet accessibility, but in some cases can be placed to provide seniors safe access for getting into and out of their bathtub as well.
-Most poles are for flat ceilings up to 9 feet high.
+Floor to Ceiling Grab Bars - in bathrooms where the toilet and bathtub are closely adjacent to one another, a Floor to Ceiling Grab Bar (pole) just may be the ticket.
+Not only could the pole help in toilet accessibility, but in some cases, the pole could be placed to provide the senior safe access for getting into and out of their bathtub as well.
+Most poles are expandable from 7 to 9 feet via tension springs or screw drives and screwed to both the ceiling and floor permanently.
 Courtesy Stander Inc.

 The foregoing discussion is by no means a complete guide of what aids lie out there for improving your toilet accessibility.
 Rather, it is intended to help the senior or caregiver make the right selection.